FroGGog/SimpleRPG/README.md

 I will add magic attacks, shops, player inventory and basic player stats and abilities soon.
 All game settings will be in additional .txt file.

 ## Updates
+UPD v1.4
+* Bug fixes
+* Added Hub
+* Added Home in hub, where you can restore hp
+* Balanced hp/damage of enemies
+* Added normal death system
+* Got ideas how to create random items and enemies

 UPD v1.3
 * Bug fixes
 * Added inventory system